New York University Stern School of Business: Undergraduate programs

-Undergraduate students from Stern, either graduate with a Bachelor of Science in Business, in Business and Political Economy (BPE) or in Business, Technology and Entrepreneurship (BTE).
-The programs are all extremely selective.
-In 2021, the acceptance rate for the class of 2025 was 5.6%.
-In 2020, the Finance and International Business programs were both ranked #2 nationally by U.S. News & World Report.
+Stern offers three undergraduate degree programs: a Bachelor of Science in Business, in Business and Political Economy (BPE), or in Business, Technology, and Entrepreneurship (BTE).
+Applicants are required to apply directly to each program, and all programs are extremely selective.
+Stern's overall acceptance rate for the class of 2027 was less than 5%.
+In 2023, the Business, Technology, and Entrepreneurship (BTE) program received over 5,000 applications for its 50 available spots, resulting in an acceptance rate of less than 2%.
+Current BS in Business students also have the option to apply to two dual-degree programs: a BS/MS in Accounting or a BS in Business/BFA in Film and Television from the Tisch School of Arts.
 Transfer admission to Stern's undergraduate program is also highly selective, with a transfer acceptance rate of 2% in 2019.